stark-chase/electron-native-plugin-samples/hello-world/README.md

-# Hello World sample
+# Hello World Sample
-This sample should help you quickly started with the **ElectronNativePlugin**.
+This is a quick-start sample showing how to run C++ native modules in Electron applications bundled by WebPack.

-It displays a welcome message in the Electron window which is returned by a native C++ module.
+Steps to run this sample:

-1. First, clone this repository.
+1. Clone this repository by using command: ```git clone https://github.com/evonox/electron-native-plugin-samples.git```.
-2. Go to the *hello-world* directory.
+2. Go to the **hello-world** directory.
-3. Run **npm install**.
+3. Install the sample dependencies by running command: ```npm install```
-4. Start the sample using **npm run start**.
+4. Start the sample using ```npm run start```.